 - Roy Laird

-Registration is now open for the qualifying prelim for the 12th World Students Go Oza Championship, which will be held February 24-28, 2014 in Tokyo.
+Sunday is the deadline go-playing university/college students under the age of 30 to register for the qualifying prelim for the 12th World Students Go Oza Championship, which will be held February 24-28, 2014 in Tokyo.
 Sixteen students from around the world will gather in Japan to decide the world’s number one student player.
 There will be an online preliminary round on Pandanet to select the 16 student players.
 Click here for details.
-University/college students under the age of 30 are eligible to participate in the online preliminary round.
+University/college students under the age of 30 are eligible to participate.